SourcePointUSA/CmpReactNativeIntegration/docs/IOS_INTEGRATION.md

 ### The IOS Native Modules

-The first step, is creating the function that you need on native part like an implementation on native apps.
-We will create a File called `SpModule.swift` on ios folder from our React Native app.
+The first step, is the creation of the function that you need on native part like an implementation on native apps.
+We will create a file called `SpModule.swift` on ios folder from our React Native app.

 The `SpModule.swift` has all the functions that we need to expose to the Javascript side.
 In our example, we have three buttons, two of them surface a GDPR and a CCPA Privacy Manager and one of them is clearing the saved local data:
-- `showCcpaPm`: surface the CCPA PM,
+- `showCcpaPm`: surfaces the CCPA PM,
-- `showGdprPm`: surface the GDPR PM,
+- `showGdprPm`: surfaces the GDPR PM,
-- `clearData`: delete local data.
+- `clearData`: deletes local data.

-Moreover, we need to create a requiresMainQueueSetup to manage our queue on main thread.
+Moreover, we need to implement a `requiresMainQueueSetup` function to manage our queue on main thread.

 ```swift
 import Foundation